Mefitek/digital-electronics-1/labs/Projekt/README.md

 * Petr Klíma leader and main dick sucker
 * Vladimír Skoumal responsible for internet research and design
-* Matěj Černohous responsible for logic and documentation
+* Matěj Černohous also known as fucking pussy responsible for logic and documentation

 ### Table of contents